ibm-cloud-docs/containers/cs_cli_devtools.md

 View a list of ALB secrets in a cluster.

-**Note:** Only a user with the Administrator access role can execute this command.
+**Note:** Only users with the Administrator access role can execute this command.

 <strong>Command options</strong>